mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 when users connect to the MariaDB MaxScale instance, i.e. it will check the address from which the client is connecting and treat this in exactly the same way that MariaDB would.
-MariaDB MaxScale will pull the authentication data from one of the backend servers and use this to match the incoming connections, the assumption being that all the backend servers for a particular service will share the same set of user credentials.
+MariaDB MaxScale will pull the authentication data from one of the backend servers (a master server if one is available) and use this to match the incoming connections.
+MaxScale assumes that all the backend servers for a particular service will share the same set of user credentials.

 It is important to understand, however, that when MariaDB MaxScale itself makes connections to the backend servers the backend server will see all connections